The advantages and rewards of buying and owning property overseas are greater right now than ever before in our lifetime.

 #4: Opportunity For Diversification

-A real estate purchase in another country can bring you diversification in terms of market, type of investment, type of property, and currency.
+Investing in property overseas creates opportunities for diversification in terms of market, type of investment, type of property, and currency.

 A rental apartment in Medellín gives you an asset in Colombia that could generate cash flow in Colombian pesos.
-An agricultural investment in Brazil means another asset type, another economy, another currency, etc.
+A resort rental in Brazil means another asset type, another economy, another currency, etc.

 The important thing to understand on the topic of diversification is that owning different kinds of properties in different cities and states across the United States isn’t diversification.
 It’s being invested in the United States.